 After Breakfast drive to Pokhara.
 It is 5 hours drive from Kathmandu.
 Pokhara is a remarkable place of natural beauty, situated at an altitude of 900m from the sea level and 200km west of Kathmandu valley.
 The enchanting town has several beautiful lakes and offers stunning panoramic views of Himalayan peaks.
 The serenity of lakes and the magnificence of the Himalayas rising behind them create an ambience of peace and magic.
 Check in hotel.
-Evening enjoy walking along the bank of Phewa Lake, admiring the stunning reflection of the Fish Tail Peak in the blue Phewa Lake waters.
+Enjoy walking along the bank of Phewa Lake at evening, admiring the stunning reflection of the Fish Tail Peak in the blue Phewa Lake's water.

 Day 3: Pokhara Sightseeing (B)